Ada-Developers-Academy/ada-CS-Fundamentals-Internship/03-Binary-Search-Trees/03-Binary-Search-Trees-Activity.md

 As a team complete the method in the replit.

 If you finish early, you can depart the session or work on the project, with instructor support available.

+### !callout-success

+## Pay Attention to the InOrder Traversal

+Could you use the inorder traversal to help you solve the problem?

+### !end-callout

 ### !callout-secondary